Historic Home and Garden Tours

 Availability of Grassmere Historic Home tours varies by season.

-- October - open weekends only, plus Senior Day
+- August 2 - October 12: open Wednesday through Sunday plus Senior Day

 - December - closed, except for Christmas tours